A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Design and Setup

-The hyperparameters of each model are tuned on validation set which consists of the second last interactions of the testing users, as in many existing literature~\cite{Bai2019, Huang2018, Pasricha2018}.
-Due to space limit, we omit the presentation of optimal hyper-parameters.
+The hyperparameters of each model are tuned on the validation set which consists of the second last interactions of the testing users, as in many existing literature~\cite{Bai2019, Huang2018, Pasricha2018}.
+For each baseline model, we search hyperparameters for $50$ times, and obtain the optimal combination of hyperparameters.
+Due to space limit, we omit the presentation of optimal hyperparameters.
 All optimal hyper-parameters can be found in our Github.